Decorating a Christmas tree with ribbon is both a classic and traditional style to choose for your festive decor this year.

 Quick links to information in this post

-Then you secure the top of the ribbon at the top with the tree, hooking a branch to secure it if you have an artificial tree.
-If not you can use wire or ornament hooks to hook the ribbon to a real tree branch.
+Then secure the top of the ribbon at the top with the tree, hooking a branch to secure it if you have an artificial tree.
+If not you can use a florist’s wire or ornament hooks to hook the ribbon to a real tree branch.

-When you reach the end, you can hide the ends by attaching the ribbon to the bottom of the tree by wrapping any extra to a branch that’s not visible.
+When you reach the end, you can hide the ends by attaching the ribbon to the bottom of the tree by wrapping any extra to a branch that is not visible.

 You then measure out a small stretch of fabric, pinching where you want it to end and hooking it with a branch or wire.
 You continue this until you reach the bottom of the tree where you hide the ends by wrapping any extra to a branch that’s not visible.

-Then it’s rinse and repeat until you’re happy with how it looks.
+Then repeat until you’re happy with how it looks.

 You can do this with shorter strips of ribbon, but the effect may vary.

-This is a little different from the other two, rather than using long strands of ribbon, with this one you use shorter strips.
+This style of Christmas tree ribbon decoration is a little different from the other two, rather than using long strands of ribbon, with this one you use shorter strips.

 Because the strands are shorter you can get a little more creative, you can mix ribbons to get different effects.
-From different widths to different colours, it’s all in your hands.
+From different widths to different colours, you can create a striking Christmas tree look.

 Decorating a tree this way could be a fun family activity.
 Whether you just use ribbon or add other ornaments, it can really make your tree feel like your own.

-The technique is the same as vertical ribbon decoration, but instead of working down in a line, you drape the ribbon around the tree like tinsel.
-Keeping even width between each ring.
+The technique is the same as vertical ribbon decoration, but instead of working down in a line, you drape the ribbon around the tree like tinsel, keeping an even width between each ring.

-Although the other ways of decorating a with Christmas tree with ribbon are beautiful, maybe all you need is a pretty bow.
-Whether you want one to top the tree or some smaller ones dotted around, you can DIY them with wire edge ribbon.
+Whether you want one to top the tree or some smaller ones dotted around, you can make the Christmas tree bow at home with wire edge ribbon.

-To start with you make a small loop.
-You follow it with bigger loops that you pinch in the middle.
-Keeping your thumb in the middle of the first loop and pinching up from there to keep the other loops equal and centred.
+Keep your thumb in the middle of the first loop and pinch up from there to keep the other loops equal and centred.

 Depending on the width of the ribbon these bows can be as big or as small as you want.